theatlasroom/presentations/markdown-content/vue-i18n.md

 - Hi I'm Ezekiel, I currently work as a FE engineer at GitLab and have been there for ~6months
 - I obviously love programming, also making music 🎵 playing football ⚽ and learning about langauges, different cultures and history
-- Prior to joining GitLab I hadnt spent much time with vue prior to that, I've previously worked with React and the good angular (1.5)
+- Prior to joining GitLab I mostly worked with React and before that angular 1.5, you know, the good one
 - But I've enjoyed the transistion to vue because of its flexibility, its not overly complex and there's a wide range of libraries available to help

 <!-- Slide -->

 ### GitLab

-- Single application for software development, incl: Source code management, project managment, CI, CD, Security (SAST and DAST) and metrics on your running applications
+- Single application for software development, incl: Source code management, project management, CI, CD, Security (SAST and DAST) and metrics on your running applications

 <!-- Notes -->

 - So the short summary if you havent come across GitLab, we are building a single application for the entire software development lifecycle.
   - What does that mean?
-Well it means we have solutions for source code managment, code review, project management, CI, package management
+Well it means we have solutions for source code management, code review, project management, CI, package management
   - Additionally we have both a SAAS offering or you can run our tools on your infrastructure
 - Currently and for the foreseeable future, our FE stack is in a period of transition